The commercial and residential sector is one of the industries that emits the most greenhouse gas and carbon emissions.

 But, a primary off site solution may involve transitioning from dirtier energy sources like coal to natural gas, and eventually to the cleanest energy sources like renewables (and possibly nuclear)

 On-site solutions might include …

-Reduce total waste, more effective waste management systems and facilities, more recycling and composting where it’s environmentally friendly to do so, and air contaminant and greenhouse gas capture technology for landfills and incineration sites
+– Reduce total waste, more effective waste management systems and facilities, more recycling and composting where it’s environmentally friendly to do so, consider organic waste going to landfills which decomposes and emits methane, air contaminant and greenhouse gas capture technology for landfills and incineration sites

 Greenhouse Gas Emissions By Sector, & In The Commercial/Residential Sector